About

 Biography

 I returned to the University as Professor of Criminology and Research Methods in Summer 2017, having previously worked at the University of Warwick where I was Director of the Warwick Q-Step centre.
 I have always been a bit of a 'jobbing researcher' with wide ranging interests in the application of advanced quantitative methods across the Social Sciences.
-Currently my interests in Criminology include prison effects, the spatial patterning of crime and perceptions of crime, and the role of neighbourhood context.
+Currently my interests in Criminology include improving the measurement of crime, using linked data to evaluate policy, and the role of neighbourhood context.
 In methodology I am particularly interested in new developments in multilevel modelling, bayesian statistics, and survey methodology.
 I have also retained an interest in the public understanding of science, an area of work I got into before starting my PhD.

-I am an associate editor for Sociology and the Journal of the Royal Statistical Society Series A. I am a member of the Royal Statistical Society Social Statistics Committee (secretary 2015-2021), sit on the editorial board of the British Journal of Criminology and I am co-director of the Surrey Centre for Criminology.
-I was also a REF panel member for the 2021 exercise (Sociology).
+I am an associate editor for Sociology and the Journal of the Royal Statistical Society Series A. I sit on the editorial board of Criminology and the British Journal of Criminology and I am co-director of the Surrey Centre for Criminology.
+I was also a REF panel member for the 2021 exercise (Sociology), sit on the technical advisory group of the Police Funding Formula and the steering group of the Crime Surveys Transformation Project.

 ResearchResearch interests